Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the process for objecting to an authority’s exercise of its claimed powers?

 Competition Board decisions, including authorisation for officials conducting an on-site investigation, can be submitted to judicial review before the administrative courts by filing suit within 60 days.
-Following recent legislative changes, administrative litigation cases will now be subject to judicial review before the newly established regional courts (appellate courts).
+Following legislative changes in 2014, administrative litigation cases will be subject to judicial review before the newly established (2016) regional courts (appellate courts).
 The new legislation has created a three-level appellate court system consisting of administrative courts, regional courts (appellate courts) and the Council of State.

 Publicity and confidentiality